Kuflink vs Housemartin

 Verdict

 Choose Kuflink if you want fixed-interest property debt with the predictability of defined loan terms.
-Choose Assetz Exchange if you prefer exposure to actual property assets with rental income potential.
+Choose Housemartin if you prefer exposure to actual property assets with rental income potential.
 They complement each other well in a diversified alternative investment portfolio.

 Disclaimer: Property investments and P2P lending carry risk.
 Capital is not guaranteed.
 Neither platform is FSCS-protected for investment losses.
 This is not investment advice.